PK-HQ/pk-hq.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our work [Distinct Lateral Prefrontal Regions Are Organized in an Anterior–Posterior Functional Gradient](https://www.jneurosci.org/content/43/38/6564.abstract) has been published in *JNeurosci*
+My work [Distinct Lateral Prefrontal Regions Are Organized in an Anterior–Posterior Functional Gradient](https://www.jneurosci.org/content/43/38/6564.abstract) has been published in *JNeurosci*